gvwilson/sdxpy/src/persistence/index.md

     it has to trust that those methods aren't doing anything malicious.

-This chapter starts by implementing the first option (built-in types only), then extends it to handle [%g aliasing "aliasing" %] (which the JSON standard does not), and finally adds ways to convert user-defined types to storable data.
+This chapter starts by implementing the first option (built-in types only), then extends it to handle [%g alias "aliases" %] (which the JSON standard does not), and finally adds ways to convert user-defined types to storable data.
 To keep testing simple